Common interview questions: how to answer

 - will there be any training opportunities after I start?

-Questions on why you left your last job
+Why you left your last job

 Use our advice to plan your answers.